TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 9/Romans 9.30.md

 ---

 What shall we say then?
-That the Gentiles, who followed not after righteousness, attained to righteousness, even the righteousness which is of faith:
+That the Gentiles, who didn't follow after righteousness, attained to righteousness, even the righteousness which is of faith;